DremOSDeveloperTeam/otnmcp/README.md

-# OTN Modern Client Project - Nintendo 3DS Branch
+# OTN Modern Client Project - HTML Branch

 ## What's this?
-This is an OTN Client implimentation for the Nintendo 3DS.
+This is an OTN Client implimentation using HTML.